-A. As Thanksgiving approaches this year, I thought it good to reflect upon the goodness of God to His children.
+A. Tomorrow is Thanksgiving Day so I thought it good to one more time reflect upon the goodness of God to His children.

 1. Psalm 103 is one of the more notable Psalms dealing with thanksgiving.
 It begins with the blessed blessing God.

 Acts 20:35 … remember the words of the Lord Jesus, how he said, It is more blessed to give than to receive.

 2. Verse 1 is a reflection upon what the Lord has done for those who know Him and the “blessing” returned to the Creator and Saviour!

 1. As Barbara and I were walking into Walmart Monday, the door greeter looked at me and said, “Have a ‘Happy Turkey Day’”!
 I was not out of the way with her, but I replied, “Happy Thanksgiving”.
 People do not want Thanksgiving Day to a God that they neither know nor are thankful to.